yarnmengnus/tp/docs/UserGuide.md

 ### List all Tasks : `list`

-Shows a list of all tasks in ProfPlan. <br>
+Shows a list of all tasks in ProfPlan.
+Displays done and undone tasks. <br>
 **Command Format:** `list` <br>
 **Precise Expected Outputs when the command succeeds:** <br>

 ```
-[Displays the contents of Task List.]
+Listed all tasks
 ```

 ### List Tasks within a week from now: `list_week`

-Shows a list of tasks within a week from now in ProfPlan. <br>
+Shows a list of tasks within a week from now in ProfPlan.
+Displays done and undone tasks. <br>
 **Command Format:** `list_week` <br>
 **Precise Expected Outputs when the command succeeds:** <br>

 ```
 Here are your tasks within a week Prof!
-[Displays the contents of Task List.]
 ```

 ### List Tasks within a month from now: `list_month`

-Shows a list of tasks within a month from now in ProfPlan. <br>
+Shows a list of tasks within a month from now in ProfPlan.
+Displays done and undone tasks. <br>
 **Command Format:** `list_month` <br>
 **Precise Expected Outputs when the command succeeds:** <br>

 ```
 Here are your tasks within a month Prof!
-[Displays the contents of Task List.]
 ```

 ### Locating Tasks by name: `find`